• Home

 Since we last spoke…I've launched a creative scene newsletter and I've been keeping in touch…

 I've recently launched a newsletter about Shetland's vibrant creative scene.
-You can read the first issue here.
 Don't forget to subscribe!
 I've also been corresponding with some of our Visit Shetland newsletter subscribers - thank you so much for getting in touch and a BIG thank you to everyone who continues to read my monthly rambles, including Jason - he sent a brilliant cartoon image of me.
 Ms F asked me about island hopping /booking flights and cancellation due to poor weather.
 I directed her to the North Isles Weather site, established by Fair Isle resident Dave Wheeler.
 A handy resource for planning trips and tours.
 Mr N is coming over here on a cycling holiday and asked if we suffer from midges.
 We do experience the occasional day when midges are out in force; however, the wind often keeps them at bay.
 My top tip: if you do get nibbled - dab neat lavender essential oil on the bite - alleviates the itching like a dream.

 What makes Shetland unique…